wordofwarning/wordofwarning.org/current/2023-turn/programme/index.md

 Christian Asare is a practising fine artist with a focus on afro-futurism & installation.
 He is also a dancer & choreographer working across theatre, Live Art, modern dance.
 His work is reflective of an eclectic transatlantic education, pulling influence & inspiration from variations in language & cross-cultural heritage.
 <hr>
-Jack Evans · *Symbolic Communcation*
+Jack Evans · *Symbolic Communication*

 *I want to showcase how my movement represents the words I want to speak, using BSL to inform the different emotions I will re-enact as part of my movement in response to the conscious body.
 The aim is to create a barrier to over-thinking, which prevents me from communicating through fear of judgement, backlash, and rejection.
 By re-enacting these fears I gain courage to retaliate and become free.
 I want to show & raise awareness of the reality I face as someone with Asperger's syndrome.*